undergrad-partner-school

 Tuition and Fees

-As a full-time domestic student, you were required to pay tuition of $37,056 in 2024.
-Since Elmira College is a private institution, tuition is the same for all the accepted students.
-Fees per academic year required of full-time students came to a total of $1,920 in 2024.
+As a full-time domestic student, you were required to pay tuition of $37,056 in 2025.
+Elmira College is a private institution, so tuition is the same for all the accepted students.
+Full-time students in 2025 needed to pay additional fees in the amount of $1,920.

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to take into account the cost of books and supplies you're going to need.
+Another important financial factor to consider is the approximate cost of books and supplies for a college or university.
 Most students have to set aside about $600 for books and supplies during their time at Elmira College.

 Boarding